hms-dbmi-cellenics/pipeline/README.md

 ### Development dependencies

-Packages used for interactive development, such as devtools, usethis or roxygen2 and their dependencies should not be added to the lockfile, since they are not required at runtime. `renv` has been configured to ignore them.
+Packages used for interactive development, such as `devtools`, `usethis`, `roxygen2`, `styler` and the R `languageserver` (to develop R in vscode!) and their dependencies should not be added to the lockfile, since they are not required at runtime.
+`renv` has been configured to ignore them.

 To install them, run the following block, with no arguments.
-This installs all packages in the DESCRIPTION file, which includes the development dependencies in the Suggest section.
+This installs all packages in the DESCRIPTION file, which includes the development dependencies in the Suggests section.

 ```R
 renv::install()